Claudio Uberti: OCCOVI

-When Néstor Kirchner became President, Uberti was named head of OCCOVI.
+When Néstor Kirchner became president, Uberti was named head of OCCOVI.
 He reported to his friend Julio de Vido, who had been installed as Minister of Planning.
 Founded in 2003, OCCOVI controlled all freeway concessions and was in charge of collecting the tolls on every toll road, highway, and bridge in the country.
 As head of OCCOVI, he was known jocularly as “el señor de los peajes,” or “the lord of the tolls.”
 Cronista reported in August 2007 that his contacts in politics and business universally described him as an “obedient” Kirchnerist “soldier.”

-While holding the position at OCCOVI, Uberti was in charge of Argentinian negotiations with the Venezuelan government involving agreements about energy, farm machinery, and other matters.
+While holding the position at OCCOVI, Uberti was in charge of Argentine negotiations with the Venezuelan government involving agreements about energy, farm machinery, and other matters.
 Uberti has been described as having served at the time as a sort of “parallel ambassador” from Argentina to Venezuela who was on intimate terms with both Néstor Kirchner and Hugo Chávez.
-According to one source, “Uberti was present at every single agreement signing between the Argentinian Government and Hugo Chávez.”
+According to one source, “Uberti was present at every single agreement signing between the Argentine Government and Hugo Chávez.”
 Eduardo Arnold, former first vice president of the Chamber of Deputies and former vice governor of the province of Santa Cruz, later said that “Uberti was nobody in Santa Cruz” but in Venezuela “he was the master of ceremonies.
 He would not knock on the door, but kick it and come in.”
-In June 2010, Clarin reported on a secret cable in which Arnold confirmed that he had traveled to Caracas with Uberti and de Vito in April 2005, and that their activities there had been kept secret from the then Argentinian ambassador to Venezuela, Eduardo Sadous.
+In June 2010, Clarin reported on a secret cable in which Arnold confirmed that he had traveled to Caracas with Uberti and de Vito in April 2005, and that their activities there had been kept secret from the then Argentine ambassador to Venezuela, Eduardo Sadous.